The co-Hopfian property of surface braid groups: The complexes and

 \begin{proof}[Proof of Lemma \ref{lem-d-y} (i)] Let $Y^*$ denote the punctured surface obtained from $Y$ by shrinking each component of $\partial Y$.
 We identify $V_a(Y)$ with the set of isotopy classes of ideal arcs in $Y^*$.
-Each simplex $\sigma$ of $\cald(Y)$ of maximal dimension corresponds to a {\it squaring} of $Y^*$, that is, when we cut $Y^*$ along arcs in $\sigma$, we obtain finitely many squares whose vertices are punctures of $Y^*$ and edges are arcs in $\sigma$.
-We see that \begin{itemize} \item for each square $\Pi$ of the squaring, diagonal vertices of $\Pi$ correspond to the same puncture of $Y^*$, and the two vertices of each edge of $\Pi$ correspond to distinct punctures of $Y^*$ (see Figure \ref{fig-sq} (a)); and
+Any chamber $\sigma$ of $\cald(Y)$ gives rise to a {\it squaring} of $Y^*$, that is, when we cut $Y^*$ along arcs in $\sigma$, we obtain finitely many squares whose vertices are punctures of $Y^*$ and whose edges are arcs in $\sigma$.
+We see that \begin{itemize} \item for any square $\Pi$ of the squaring, diagonal vertices of $\Pi$ correspond to the same puncture of $Y^*$, and the two vertices of any edge of $\Pi$ correspond to distinct punctures of $Y^*$ (see Figure \ref{fig-sq} (a)); and

-\item for each arc $l$ in $\sigma$, the two squares having $l$ as an edge are distinct.
-In other words, for each square $\Pi$ of the squaring, any two distinct edges of $\Pi$ correspond to distinct arcs in $\sigma$. \end{itemize} Each simplex of $\cald(Y)$ of maximal dimension consists of $4g$ arcs, and the number of squares in the squaring associated with it is equal to $2g$.
-If we cut $Y^*$ along arcs in a simplex of $\cald(Y)$ of codimension one, then we obtain one hexagon $H$ and $2g-2$ squares.
+\item for any arc $l$ in $\sigma$, the two squares having $l$ as an edge are distinct.
+In other words, for any square $\Pi$ of the squaring, any two distinct edges of $\Pi$ correspond to distinct arcs in $\sigma$. \end{itemize} The latter is proved as follows.
+Let $\Pi$ denote the square in Figure \ref{fig-sq} (a).
+Any two opposite edges of $\Pi$ are not identified in $Y^*$ because $Y^*$ is orientable.
+If some two edges of $\Pi$ having a common vertex were identified in $Y^*$, then we would have Figure \ref{fig-sq} (b) in $Y^*$ or the figure obtained by exchanging $p_+$ and $p_-$.
+When we have Figure \ref{fig-sq} (b), the square $\Pi$ is a neighborhood of $p_+$ in $Y^*$, and there can be only one ideal arc in $Y^*$ starting at $p_+$.
+This is impossible.
+When we have another figure, we also obtain a contradiction by replacing $p_+$ with $p_-$.

+Any chamber of $\cald(Y)$ consists of $4g$ arcs, and the number of squares in the squaring associated with it is $2g$.
+If we cut $Y^*$ along arcs in a simplex of $\cald(Y)$ of codimension 1, then we obtain one hexagon $H$ and $2g-2$ squares.
 There exist exactly three arcs in $H$ each of which decomposes $H$ into two squares.
 Lemma \ref{lem-d-y} (i) follows. \end{proof}